-If you’re like most people, you probably don’t know much about HVAC systems in Babylon, NY.
+If you’re like most people, you probably don’t know much about HVAC systems in West Babylon, NY.
 That’s understandable since these systems are usually hidden away in attics or basements, and most people never give them a second thought.

 However, if you’re planning on buying a home or commercial property, it’s essential to learn at least the basics about HVAC systems before purchasing one to ensure you get the best fit for your property.
 Here’s a quick overview of what you need to know: